-The majority of my radio operation have been EmComm nets so I have been limited in QRP operations.
-I am a local Net Manager for several nets both NTS and EmComm as well as being the Emergency Coordinator/AUXCOMM Coordinator.
+The majority of my radio operation have been EmComm nets.
+I am a local Net Manager for several nets both NTS and EmComm as well as being the Emergency Coordinator/AUXCOMM Coordinator for Klamath County.

 On the bench, the test equipment collection continues to slowly build.
-I’m up to an O-scope, freq counter, sig gen, several DVMs, an L/C meter, ESR meter, RF sensors, SWR meter, antenna analyzer RF power meters, a power supply, and now an all-band all-mode transceiver.
+I’m up to an O-scope, freq counter, sig gen, several DVMs, an L/C meter, ESR meter, RF sensors, SWR meter, antenna analyzer, RF power meters, two power supplies, and now an all-band all-mode transceiver.

 I have been building my collection of components, parts, sub-boards, and other bits.
 Lots of connectors.
 I don’t have a current project on the bench but I have been stocking up for some future projects